nileshnannaware10/Chat-Application/README.md

 # Jarvis-Bot

 Jarvis-Bot is a simple voice-controlled assistant built using HTML, CSS, and JavaScript.
-It leverages the Web Speech API to recognize user commands and perform actions such as opening websites, searching the web, and providing the current time and date
+It leverages the Web Speech API to recognize user commands and perform actions such as opening websites, searching the web, and providing the current time and date.

 ## Features